 Service Start Time 10.30am

 Auditorium chairs are currently spaced 2m apart as we ease out of the COVID-19 Government restrictions.
 This will remain under review and adjustments made as and when required.
 Fire doors in the auditorium will be opened, if appropriate, to provide additional air flow.

-Come prepared - Please bring your own Bible, notetaking paper and pens.
+Please bring your own Bible, notetaking paper and pens.

 Water Fountain – is out of use awaiting a service and will be available shortly.

 Please bring bottled water should you need it.